eacton/CAGEF/Lesson_2/Lesson_2.md

 ## Acidobacteria_Gp18     1     0     0      0      0      0     0
 ```

-You can look up other `dplyr` 'select_helpers' in the help menu.
+You can look up other 'select_helpers' in the help menu.

 ***
 __Challenge__